tysonyerex/hello-world/README.md

 # hello-world

-test program to start learning git
+This is a simple test program to help me start learning git.